Outlook Calendar fields that sync to Notion

 Organizer

 The Organizer field shows the email address of the person who created the event.
-This field is read-only because Outlook controls this value.
+It can map to a Relation property pointing at a Contacts database or to plain text.
+This field is read-only because Outlook controls its value.
 When syncing shared calendars, use Organizer to identify who scheduled each meeting.
 Filter your Notion database to see only meetings created by a specific person.

 Categories